Customer lifecycle management is the process of tracking and analysing each step customers take as they consider, buy and use a product or service.

 The advocacy stage is where businesses make customer loyalty a reality.
 As mentioned above, the success of this stage depends heavily on the stages that precede it, but companies can help promote a positive, continuous relationship by inviting their customers to leave reviews about their experiences.
 At the same time, happy buyers may be solicited to refer others.
 Using discounts and special offers to reward those who are willing to provide referrals and leave reviews (positive or otherwise) can be a powerful way to inspire ongoing interaction while also supporting continuous improvement of the pre- and post-purchase process.

 With so many purchasing options available and new competitors always entering the market, the value of returning customers cannot be understated.
 Customer loyalty has become a differentiating factor across nearly every industry.
 Customer lifecycle management offers strategies for guiding and retaining buyers, helping ensure that their first purchase isn’t also their last.
 But to effectively manage a customer base at scale, you need the right tools.
 Customer Service Management (CSM) from ServiceNow is the answer.

-Built on the industry-leading Now Platform®, CSM goes beyond traditional customer relationship management, providing advanced tools and automation capabilities to empower your organization with a more solid connection to the people who keep you in business.
-Optimize and expand your self-service capabilities, automate a range of processes, and monitor and support interactions at every stage of the customer lifecycle.
+Built on the industry-leading Now Platform®, CSM goes beyond traditional customer relationship management, providing advanced tools and automation capabilities to empower your organisation with a more solid connection to the people who keep you in business.
+Optimise and expand your self-service capabilities, automate a range of processes and monitor and support interactions at every stage of the customer lifecycle.
 With Customer Service Management, you have what you need to deliver loyalty-inspiring experiences at the push of a button.